sj-piano/eth-contract-hello-world/README.md

 ## Roadmap

-The project is complete.
+This project is complete.
 No future features or fixes are planned.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>